 Using Indoor Bug Spray (and Other Pest Control Products)

 After you have completed preventive steps and you’re still seeing bugs, you may need to use some pest control product(s).
+You need a good bug spray for the house.
 If an infestation has become overwhelming, call a pest management professional (PMP), even if only once or twice a year for maintenance (especially if the structural integrity of your home may be compromised, as with termites, or if venomous pests like spiders or scorpions are involved).

-If you do hire a professional, be sure to ask them to find and correct the source of the bug problem before applying any pest control products.
+If you do hire a professional, be sure to ask them to find and correct the source of the bug problem before applying any professional bug spray.
 Your PMP should be able to provide you information about any chemicals he or she uses (i.e. a safety data sheet, or SDS).
 In many cases, however, with a little time, homeowners can save money by managing some pest problems themselves*.

 Baits and dusts are a good first line of defense against insect invaders like ants, cockroaches, and spiders.
 Baits/traps and dusts are usually effective and can be used with a low risk of human and pet exposure to the product, as long as you store and apply these products out of the reach of children and pets.
 Other lower-risk pest control products are also available to help control bugs.
 You can do your own research or ask your PMP.